t-makaro/nb_pdf_template/README.md

 Template | Use
 ---------|-------
-classic.tplx | For most accurate recreation of the default Jupyter Notebook Style. classicm.tplx **(Recommended)**| m for modified.
+classic.tplx **(Recommended)**| For most accurate recreation of the default Jupyter Notebook Style. classicm.tplx | **Deprecated.** m for modified.
 Similar to classic.tplx, but in/out prompts are above cells instead of in the margin.
 Bonus left margins are smaller so code cells are wider. style_jupyter.tplx | DO NOT use this directly.
 Inherit from this template if you want to build your own.

 ## Tips (Good for any template)